enova003/cs432-assignments-ODU/HW2/HW2-report.md

 To answer the question asked in the homework, of the original 618 unique URIs that I obtained, only 602 of them contained useful text.
 This was slightly surprising to me, as I thought all of the URIs would have contained meaningful text.

 # Q2 Answer
- ### I used the term "gift" for this question, and these are the ten documents that I selected:
+ ### I used the term "gift" for this question.
+The total number of documents that contained this term was 19.
+However, these are the ten documents that I selected, and the result of each document after I ran the following command:
  `grep -c "gift" *.txt`
  ```
 1.) f8d5b9d5f1efef4cadd56f1bcd132b75_processed.txt:1